Open Gaming Tables Daily

-At Palace Casino, we offer several varieties of table games that are available 24 hours a day, seven days a week, to all patrons aged 18 and older.
+At Palace Casino, we offer several varieties of table games that are available daily, seven days a week, to all patrons aged 18 and older.
 In addition, we offer reduced-price drinks while you’re playing at one of our gaming tables.

 Sign up for our Players Club and you can earn comped rewards to use on food, drink and much more.
 You’ll also get a free match play upon signing and be eligible to receive another match play every 24 hours just for checking in.